yfukai/yfukai-pypitemplate/CONTRIBUTING.md

 A draft release is being maintained based on merged pull requests.
 To publish the release, follow these steps:

+1. Click the Releases heading on the GitHub repo and check that the Release Draft is OK.
+Edit if necessary.
+2. On a clean main-branch in the repo, run the following command:
+   `nox -s prepare_release -- --token=<your github token>` or
+   `nox -s prepare_release -- --token=<your github token> <tag>`
+3. Verify that the pull request checks are OK (green).
+4. Run the following command:
+   `nox -s publish_release -- --token=<your github token>` or
+   `nox -s prepare_release -- --token=<your github token> <tag>`

+Old version:

 1. Click **Edit** next to the draft release.
 2. Enter a tag with the new version.
 3. Enter the release title, also the new version.